lsinfo3/marklab-website/_posts/2025-02-11-node-milan.md

 ### New Node in Milan

-The node in Milan is online and working.
+We're excited to announce that a new measurement node has been successfully deployed in Milan, Italy.
+This expansion strengthens our European coverage and will provide enhanced data insights for the region.
+The node is now fully operational and contributing to our global infrastructure.